 This isn’t something Google can help you with.
 In this situation, the elusive “right answer” is unique for everyone.
 Here are some tips to help you think through the right choice for you.

-- Stress Management- First and foremost, what are you doing to manage your stress?
-This isn’t a decision that’s going to be made overnight so before you burn your candle so rapidly that your flame is about to go out, think about your self-care.
+- Stress Management- This isn’t a decision that’s going to be made overnight so before you burn your candle so rapidly that your flame is about to go out, think about your self-care.

 What are you doing to manage your stress?
 To re-balance?
 What strategies do you have in place to blow off steam when you really feel like you’re about to explode?